iqoOopi/HenryPracticeShop/README.md

 * Materialize Css to handle style and responsive design https://materializecss.com/
 * React-Route to route between different page.
 * redux-persist to prevent losing cart after refresh page, redux-thunk and axio to make api call.
-* Express to build a simple backend with json data.
+* Express + GraphQL to build a simple backend with json data.
 * jsonwebtoken to generate token for authentication.

 ## Features